Myzumi/HypixelSkyblock.github.io/README.md

 You would use this command in **#reports**, and with this new command, you generally don't need to also screenshot proof, or get the user's ID, with the only exception of this being Spamming (for the most part).

-If something needs extra evidence, such as spamming (Since reporting one instance of what they spammed doesn't act as sufficient proof)
+If something needs extra evidence, such as spamming (since reporting one instance of what they spammed doesn't act as sufficient proof)
-You can use the `!add_evidence` command.

-This command takes 2 parameters.
-1. A message link
-2. An attachment, an image to act as more proof.

-Nb: If you reported them for an image they sent, and add more proof, the original image will be overriden!

-The message link in this instance, is *not* of the message you want to report, but instead, of the report embed that you want to add evidence to.
-So please head over to **#mod-logs**, right click the report embed, and copy that link, then attach the proof as an attachment.
-This image can be a screenshot of the person spamming, spanning over multiple messages.
+Please just report one of the messages, (e.g. one of the messages which they spammed), and then take a screenshot of the rest and post that image in #reports after the report embed.

 ## Extra, less used commands: